Robust Remote Reinforcement Learning over Unreliable Communication Channels using Homomorphic State Encoding

-The remainder of this article is organized as follows: Sec.~\ref{sec:model} presents the system model, formalizing the \gls{rrl} problem and giving details of the communication between the agents; Sec.~\ref{sec:method} introduces the proposed \gls{hr3l} framework as well as the homomorphic representation of the environment state; Sec.~\ref{sec:result} reports the settings of our experiments and discusses the simulation results; Sec.~\ref{sec:conclusion} provides the conclusions and possible avenues for future work.
+The remainder of this article is organized as follows: Sec.~\ref{sec:model} presents the system model, formalizing the \gls{rrl} problem, and giving details of the communication between the learning agents.
+Sec.~\ref{sec:homomorphic} provides a theoretical background on homomorphic \glspl{mdp}, which constitute the foundation of our framework.
+Sec.~\ref{sec:method} then introduces the novel \gls{hr3l} architecture, while Sec.~\ref{sec:results} reports the settings of our experiments and analyzes the performance of the proposed architecture against state-of-the-art solutions in a variety of tasks and communication conditions.
+Finally, Sec.~\ref{sec:conclusion} provides conclusions and possible avenues for future work.